heyitswejdan/wejdan.github.io/proof_complexity.md

 # Algebraic proof systems

-Grochow and Pitassi (2018) <!---proper citation---> proposed the Ideal Proof System (IPS) that established strong connections between circuit complexity and proof complexity while hoping to utilize algebraic geometry tools to establish lower bounds for both.
+Grochow and Pitassi [4] proposed the Ideal Proof System (IPS) that established strong connections between circuit complexity and proof complexity while hoping to utilize algebraic geometry tools to establish lower bounds for both.
 Proofs in IPS are algebraic circuits.
 Lower bounds for IPS imply lower bounds for Frege and even Extended Frege.
 A central theorem used in this proof system is the Hilbert's Nullstellensatz, which is a beautiful theorem in algebraic geomtry <!---[link to the book 'invitation to algebraic geometry']---> that is at the heart of a class of algebraic proof systems.
 By translating logical formulas into polynomials, the algebraic proof systems take advantage of this powerful theorem.

 ## Nullstellensatz, simplified
 Given a set of mult-variable polynomials$$f_1, f_2, \ldots, f_n$$ <!---[$$p(\vec{x}) = x_1^2 + x_2^5 - x_3$$ is an example of a multi-variable polynomial]--->, the set does not have a common root $$\vec{x}$$ iff . there is a set of polynomials $$g_1, g_2, .., g_n$$ such that $$\sum{f_i g_i} = 1$$.